solaeus/dust/README.md

   - **Low Resource Usage** Despite its performance, Dust's use of memory and CPU power should be conservative and predictable enough to accomodate a wide range of devices.

-These are the project's general design goals.
-There are many more implementation goals.
-Among them
-are:

-  - Effortless Concurrency: Dust should offer an excellent experience for writing multi-threaded programs.
-The language's native functions should offer an API for spawning threads, sending messages and waiting for results.
-When using these features, Dust should be much faster than any single-threaded language.
-However, Dust should be fast even when running on a single thread.
-    Single-threaded performce is the best predictor of multi-threaded performance so continuing to optimize how each thread executes instructions, accesses memory and moves pointers is the best way to ensure that Dust is fast in all scenarios.
-  - Embeddability: The library should be easy to use so that Dust can be built into other applications.
-Dust should compile to WebAssembly and offer examples of how to use it in a web application.
-The user should be able to query the VM for information about the program's state and control the program's execution.
-It should be possible to view and modify the value of a variable and inspect the call stack.
-  - Data Fluency: Dust's value type should support conversion to and from arbitrary data in formats like JSON, YAML, TOML and CSV.
-Pulling data into a Dust program should be easy, with built-in functions offering conversion for the most widely used formats.
-  - Portability: Dust should run on as many architectures and operating systems as possible.
-Using fewer dependencies and avoiding platform-specific code will help Dust achieve this goal.
-The Dust library should be available as a WebAssembly module.
-  - Developer Experience: Dust should be fun and easy to use.
-That implies easy installation and the availability of tutorials and how-to guides.
-The CLI should be predictable and feature-rich, with features that make it easy to write and debug Dust code like formatting, bytecode disassembly and logging.
-  - Advanced Type System: Dust should implement composite types, aliases and generics.
-The type system should use a descriptive syntax that is easy to understand.
-Dust's type system should be static, meaning that types are checked before a program reaches the VM.
-Dust is not a graduallly typed language, its VM is and should remain type-agnostic.
-  - Thorough Testing: Primarily, the output of Dust's compiler and VM should be tested with programs that cover all of the language's features.
-The tests should be actively maintained and should be changed frequently to reflect a growing project that is constantly discovering new optimizations and opportunities for improvement.

-## Project Status

-This project is maintained by a single developer.
-For now, its primary home is on a private git server.
-The GitHub mirror is updated automatically and should carry the latest branches.
-There are no other contributors at this time but the project is open to feedback and should eventually accept contributions.

-For now, both the library API and the implementation details are freely changed and the CLI has not been published.
-Dust is both an ambitious project and a continuous experiment in language design.
-Features may be redesigned and reimplemented at will when they do not meet the project's performance or usability goals.
-This approach maximizes the development experience as a learning opportunity and enforces a high standard of quality but slows down the process of delivering features to users.
-Eventually, Dust will reach a stable release and will be ready for general use.
-As the project approaches this milestone, the experimental nature of the project will be reduced and a replaced with a focus on stability and improvement.

 ## Language Overview

 This is a quick overview of Dust's syntax features.
 It skips over the aspects that are familiar to